 Moreover, M1 can be assigned to my great grandmother Raisa Zenkova, because my great aunt fully matches her nieces and nephews along M2 now, which has to be my great great grandmother Varvara Kachulina’s X-chromosome that was passed down through her son Ivan Permyakov.

-And since I inherited my father’s unrecombinated X-chromosome, I know what my paternal copy looks like now:
+And since I inherited my father’s unrecombinated X-chromosome, I now know what my paternal copy looks like:

 Did you notice how different my father’s and uncle’s chromosomes now look like compared to the first Visual phasing result?
 When I first saw how the two of them matched, I thought they both inherited a different, mostly unrecombinated copy of each of my paternal grandmother’s chromosomes.
 Instead, it turned out that both of their chromosome copies recombinated more than once, and even twice at very close locations, when both of them changed to the opposite grandparent!